-The membership fee is valid up to 31 March 2018 and includes Social Membership to The Baltic Exchange.
-(Successful applications invoiced after October 1st will receive a 50% reduction and members will pay the full renewal fee in the following April).
+The membership fee is valid up to 31 March 2019 and includes Social Membership to The Baltic Exchange (with the exception of Retired Members).
+Membership invoices issued after October 1st will be invoiced on a pro-rata basis to the end of the membership year.

 The current membership fees are based on the total number of personnel (including Directors, as well as employees) and principal aviation activity:

 |Full Members with 1 – 10 employees*||£ 320 GBP|